MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

 ### UniformGridLayout

 The [UniformGridLayout](/uwp/api/microsoft.ui.xaml.controls.uniformgridlayout) positions elements sequentially in a wrapping layout.
-Items are layed out in order from left-to-right when the [Orientation](/uwp/api/microsoft.ui.xaml.controls.uniformgridlayout.orientation) is **Horizontal**, and layed out top-to-bottom when the Orientation is **Vertical**.
+Items are laid out in order from left-to-right when the [Orientation](/uwp/api/microsoft.ui.xaml.controls.uniformgridlayout.orientation) is **Horizontal**, and laid out top-to-bottom when the Orientation is **Vertical**.
 Every item is sized equally.

 ![Uniform grid layout spacing](images/uniform-grid-layout.png)